 These real-time AI analytics-driven forecasting solutions will be the key to optimizing inventory positioning across your fulfillment channels – ultimately reducing the dreaded consequences that routinely run off customers, such as depleting store inventory to fill an online order.

 - Visibility into both high- and low-level demand

 - Ability to react better to demand volatility

 - CX improvement: 3-5% increase in service levels without increasing (or even decreasing) inventory costs

-Next week in Part 2 of this series, we’ll go deeper into fulfillment-based forecasting systems, plus explore potential applications for AI and machine learning within these products.
+In Part 2 of this series, we’ll go deeper into fulfillment-based forecasting systems, plus explore potential applications for AI and machine learning within these products.

 Update 11/5/2019: There’s an interesting LinkedIn discussion going on this article.
 Please visit and express your thoughts.